 Related Reading: How To Differentiate Between Love Bombing And Genuine Care

-Stage 2: They build you up to break you down
+2. They build you up to break you down

-Those with narcissist personality disorder have a tough exterior but beneath that inflated ego is an ocean of insecurities and the fear of losing control.
-Driven by these two traits, narcissists tend to keep the reins of their romantic relationships in their hands, but don’t want their partners to leave them either.
-Narcissistic love patterns are often laced with garbed abuse.
+Those with narcissist personality disorder have a tough exterior, but beneath that inflated ego, is an ocean of insecurities and the fear of losing control.
+Driven by these two traits, narcissists tend to keep the reins of their romantic relationships in their hands but don’t want their partners to leave them either.
+Narcissistic love patterns — or the narcissistic cycle — are often laced with garbed abuse.

-Due to this blurred reality, non-narcissistic partners are caught feeling guilty and so the chances of them raising an alarm are low in the initial stages.
+Due to this blurred reality, non-narcissistic partners are caught feeling guilty, and so, the chances of them raising an alarm are low in the initial stages.
 As a result of a constant invalidation of their feelings, the non-narcissist partners convince themselves that they are in a healthy relationship and that any doubt cropping up is a figment of their imagination.
-They are often hellbent on rubbishing their doubts and feelings, often forgetting that sometimes love is not enough.
+They are hell-bent on rubbishing their doubts and feelings, often forgetting that sometimes love is not enough.

-- Ask yourself if you really want to put up with such treatment, constantly sacrificing your own needs
+- Ask yourself if you want to put up with such treatment, constantly sacrificing your own needs

 Related Reading: Importance of Respect In A Relationship

-Stage 3: They gaslight you
+3. They gaslight you